aantipov/moiva-blog/content/post/2021-04-19-report-q1-2021-js-build-tools-bundlers.md

     "title": "Q1 2021 JavaScript Build Tools and Module Bundlers report", "date": "2021-04-19",
     "url": "2021-q1-report-js-build-tools-bundlers",
-    "summary": "JavaScript Build Tools and Module Bundlers statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Security, Releases, and more."
+    "summary": "JavaScript Build Tools and Module Bundlers statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Security, Releases, and more.
+Are there alternatives to Webpack?
+What other tools do developers like and use to build their applications?
+Find the answers in this report."
 }

 ![](/blog/images/2021-q1-report/logo.png?v1)